 Documentation allows the Folk Arts program to identify artists and communities in our region who might otherwise go unrecognized for their artistic traditions.
 Documentation records stories and art forms and adds to our public heritage.
 Documentation is the first step in the process of creating public programs and creating pathways for advocacy.
 Through interviews, oral histories, photography and video, we continually add to a growing archive of Folk Arts practiced in our region.
 Do you have a story to tell or an art form to share?
 The Folk Arts Program wants to take note.

 Public Programs allow us to showcase the Folk Arts alive in our communities today.
 Through festivals, concerts, museum exhibits, lectures, and workshops, our public programs help bring Folk Arts practiced in individual communities into a larger public arena.
-Our longest-running and largest public program, The Old Time Fiddlers Gathering and Folk Arts Festival, provides a venue for musicians young and old to play Old Time music together.
-The festival also highlights the artists and cultural groups we continue to work with throughout the year.
 Do you want to join in?
+See our events page for opportunities learn about and participate in traditional arts in our region.
 The Folk Arts Program welcomes you to attend our events.

 Folk Arts aren’t always included or recognized within the larger scope of funding and support within the Arts.
 Culturally-based, immigrant, and local communities sometimes struggle to access support for the creative work that makes their lives unique and vibrant.
 The Folk Arts Program works to provide pathways to grants and funding, public visibility, and technical assistance for communities who are working to maintain their creative heritage.
 Do you have a need?
 The Folk Arts Program is here to help.

 Meet the Folk Arts Coordinator